 Preheat the oven to 350F.

-To make meat filling, heat clarified or oil in a frying pan over medium-low heat.
+To make meat filling, heat clarified or oil in easy to cook frying pan over medium-low heat.
 Add the onion and fry until soft, about 7 minutes.
 Place in a bowl with beef and remaining filling ingredients.
 Mix well to combined.

 Core cabbage and place whole in a large pot of boiling salted water.
 Cook just long enough to soften leaves, about 10-15 minutes.
 Drain in a colander and cool under cold running water.
 Carefully remove the leaves.